Kellogg MBA Essay Tips and Deadlines: 2020-21

-Kellogg has released its application deadlines and essays for the 2019- 20 application season.
-The first question remains unchanged from last year and asks about a leadership experience and impact made.
-The second question is new. instead of asking about your growth, it now asks about your values and motivation in life and work and how they have shaped/ influenced you.
+Kellogg has released its application deadlines and essays for the 2020-21 application season.
+The essay questions remain unchanged from last year.
+The first question asks about your leadership experience and the impact made, and the second question asks about your values and motivation in life and work and their influence on you.

 Kate Smith, Assistant Dean of Admission and Financial Aid at Kellogg advises in her blog post:

 "From our conversations with students, we know that the most challenging trait to demonstrate and evaluate continues to be leadership.
 We're looking specifically for examples of spearheading change, striving for excellence or creating a lasting impact.
 We want our students to be the kind of people who aim to leave an innovative mark on their companies before and after Kellogg."

 Here is MER's analysis of the essay questions:

 Written Essay 1: Kellogg's purpose is to educate, equip & inspire brave leaders who create lasting value.
 Tell us about a time you have demonstrated leadership and created lasting value.
 What challenges did you face, and what did you learn?
 (450 words)

 This question asks the applicants to recount a leadership experience in which they made a significant impact while overcoming challenges and learning something that helped them in similar situations in the future.
 Please note the word "brave leaders" and choose a leadership example in which you stepped outside your comfort zone to guide people around you towards a goal.